paduagroup/pol_openmm/build-openmm.md

 # OpenMM Installation Instructions

+## Installation using conda

+The easiest and recommended way to install OpenMM is using the `conda` package manager.
+For that, install `Miniconda` in your user account.

+Append channel `conda-forge` to your list of channels:

+    conda config --append channels conda-forge

+It is recommended to use separate environments for large packages that have many dependencies:

+    conda create --name omm
+    conda activate omm

+ Then install OpenMM

+    conda install openmm

+Check that `cudatoolkit` has been installed too if you have access to NVIDIA GPUs.

+Eventually install also accessory packages, for example `openmm-plumed`.

+## Test the installation

+    python -m openmm.testInstallation

+# Installing from source

+For more control OpenMM can be compiled from source (instructions below).

 ## Finding the version of the CUDA toolkit

 GPU computing is a quickly evolving field and navigating among all the versions of cards, their drivers and compilers is essential.
 Locate the root of the CUDA installation and the CUDA compiler `nvcc`: